intel/intel-xpu-backend-for-triton/docs/test_docs/end_to_end_tests.md

 **Reproducing Errors with Smaller Python File**

-Re-running from the overall model is quite a burden, you could try to reproduce the error using a smaller Python file.
+For efficiency, reproduce errors using a smaller Python file.
+Enable `TORCH_COMPILE_DEBUG=1` to generate detailed outputs, which can be redirected to a file for easier inspection.
+The debug folder will contain files like `fx_graph_readable.py`, `fx_graph_runnable.py`, and `output_code.py`, which can be used for further analysis and debugging.
-To reproduce the result, one could set the flag `TORCH_COMPILE_DEBUG=1`.
-Then the graph will be printed.

 Note that there are a lot of outputs, one could direct the output to a file.

 ```Bash
 TORCH_COMPILE_DEBUG=1 python ... &> test.log